-The content of the policy has formed the basis of a training workshop for all children's/youth workers in the church.
-The Leadership are committed to an on-going training programme for all such workers.
+The content of the policy has formed the basis of a training workshop for all staff and volunteers within in the church.
+The Leadership are committed to an on-going training programme for all such individuals.

 SECTION 1: ORGANISATION DETAILS